hashed-io/document-graph-book/src/background/introduction.md

 # Overview

 1. Document is a node in the graph.
 Documents have a:
-    a.
-ID (system assigned & immutable)
+    - ID (system assigned & immutable)
-    b.
-Label
+    - Label
-    c.
-Owner (could be owned by a DAO)
+    - Owner (could be owned by a DAO)
-    d.
-Content
+    - Content
-        i.
-Text or Primitive type data (e.g. % interest or 2.50 USD) ii.
-Files, photos, videos, saved into IPFS with the CID saved in the document. iii.
-Both i and ii above can be optionally encrypted with a password that can be shared through a side channel.
+        - Text or Primitive type data (e.g. % interest or 2.50 USD)
+        - Files, photos, videos, saved into IPFS with the CID saved in the document.
+        - Any content can be optionally encrypted with a password that can be shared through a side channel.

 2. Edges connect nodes.
 Each edge has:
-    a.
-From Node
+    - From Node
-    b.
-To Node
+    - To Node
-    c.
-Edge Name (type: `eosio::name`)
+    - Edge Name (type: `eosio::name`)
-    d.
-Owner
+    - Owner

 3. Only the owner can edit a document or an edge (e.g. only `dao.hypha` can edit a document created by the DHO)

 4. Anyone can extend an existing graph with documents that they are the `owner` of.
 This allows for multitenant control over different data in the same graph.

 5. Document Graph includes a web-based Explorer and Editor that allows non-technical users to directly `create`, `edit`, `erase`, and `extend`.
-Screenshot shows `edit` screen where user has encrypted the `reference` field and saved the `secret key` to IPFS.
+Screenshot shows `edit` screen where user has encrypted the `reference` field and saved the `secret key` to IPFS.  **(not recommended, this was just to illustrate the functionality)**

 ![Document Graph Explorer](dge1.png)